 If you hang around lumberjacks long enough, you’ll probably hear them use other phrases like bush cord and stove cord.
 Here are some definitions for these and other cord-related terms:

-- Bush Cord – This phrase is just another way of saying a full cord, or 128 cubic feet, of firewood.
+- Bush Cord –Another way of saying a full cord.

-- Running Cord – People use this phrase to describe a full cord of firewood with all pieces stacked parallel to each other.
+- Running Cord –Describes a full cord of firewood with all pieces stacked parallel.

-- Sheldon Cord – This phrase is frequently used to describe an order of firewood that measures more than a full cord.
-There is no exact measurement for a sheldon cord.
+- Sheldon Cord –Frequently used to describe an order of firewood that measures more than a full cord.
+There is no exact measurement for a Sheldon cord.

-- Stove Cord – People use this phrase when talking about purchasing wood for a stove.
-The wood in a stove cord is often shorter (around 12 inches long) to fit in the stove.
+- Stove Cord –Used when purchasing wood for a stove.
+The wood in a stove cord is often shorter.
 So, a stove cord may measure 4 feet high by 8 feet long by 12 inches deep, but there is no official measurement.

 These are just a few of the many terms for firewood volume out there.
 While all this industry slang can be daunting, the most important thing to remember is that a full cord measures 128 cubic feet.
 Once you know that, figuring out these other terms is as simple as understanding how they relate to a full cord.